tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 Access to a robust floating-point stack in Falcon is essential for accurate, efficient, and secure execution of the mathematical computations involved in the scheme.
 It helps maintain precision, supports error correction techniques, and contributes to the overall reliability and performance of Falcon's cryptographic operations.

 The performance characteristics of Dilithium and Falcon may differ based on the specific implementation and hardware platform.
 Generally, Dilithium is known for its relatively fast signature generation, while Falcon can provide more efficient signature verification.
 The choice may depend on whether the application requires more frequent signature generation or signature verification.
+For further clarity, please refer to the tables in sections {{RecSecurity}} and {{Comparisons}}.

 Sphincs+ utilizes the concept of stateless hash-based signatures, where each signature is unique and unrelated to any previous signature (as discussed in {{hash-based}}).
 This property eliminates the need for maintaining state information during the signing process.
 Other hash-based signature algorithms are stateful, including HSS/LMS {{!RFC8554}} and XMSS {{!RFC8391}}.
 SPHINCS+ offers three security levels.
 The parameters for each of the security levels were chosen to provide 128 bits of security, 192 bits of security, and 256 bits of security.
-Sphincs+ offers smaller key sizes, slower signature generation, and slower verification compared to Dilithium and Falcon.
+Sphincs+ offers smaller key sizes, and larger signature sizes when compared to both Dilithium and Falcon but has slower signature generation, and slower verification only compared to Falcon.
 Hence, when one wants to choose an algorithm which offers significantly smaller private and public key sizes, Sphincs+ provides a better solution.

 ## Hash-then-Sign Versus Sign-then-Hash